algoexpert-io/iOSExpert/solution-wrap-up/KatFancy-final/README.md

 `ImageLoader` is a modification of an approach to image caching that Donny Wals presented in [this article](https://www.donnywals.com/using-swifts-async-await-to-build-an-image-loader/).

 [This video](https://www.youtube.com/watch?v=n1PeOa3qXy8) by Vincent Pradeilles inspired KatFancy's implementation.

+An earlier version of KatFancy accompanied [this blog post](https://racecondition.software/blog/swiftui-homeworks/) about SwiftUI iOS-developer coding challenges.